 For enrolment and confirmation the universities in the federal states of Baden-Württemberg, Berlin, Brandenburg, Bremen, Hamburg, Hesse, Mecklenburg-Western Pomerania, Lower Saxony and Thuringia charge a fee to cover administration.
 This is around 50 Euro.

 Students who study longer than the designated number of terms must reckon with increased costs.
 This is because most federal states charge fees for long-term studies.
 Whoever notably exceeds the standard period of study has to pay an additional 500 Euro per term!
 The fees usually become payable after 5 years or the 10th term of study.

 Unlike undergraduate studies postgraduate studies such as most Master's or PhD qualifications have been fee-based for some time now.
 The costs for postgraduate studies are in addition to the enrolment and confirmation fees!

-The following federal states have introduced general tuition fees of up to 500 Euro per term: Baden-Württemberg, Bavaria, Hamburg and Lower Saxony.
-In these states, therefore, undergraduate studies will be subject to charge.
+Currently only one federal state charges general tuition fees of up to 500 Euro per term: Lower Saxony.
+In Lower Saxony, therefore, undergraduate studies will be subject to charge.